About

 Outside work

-Outside of work, I’ve completed several half and full Ironman triathlons, and these days I spend my time woodworking, vibe-coding side projects, and cooking food that’s probably too spicy.
+I’ve completed several half and full Ironman triathlons, and these days I spend my time woodworking, coding side projects, and cooking food that’s probably too spicy.
 I live in Athens, Georgia with my partner Aimee and our two dogs, Olive and Huck.
+Wish me luck — Aimee’s currently puppy-shopping for a third.